danparnella/demo-profile/README.md

 and a random starting page of Marvel characters with pagination for more.

 **Available interactions:**
+- pull down to refresh both the profile details and Marvel characters
 - if on your own profile, you can unfollow characters and they will be removed
 - if on someone else's, you can follow and unfollow from their list of followed characters
 - tapping on Marvel characters takes you to their character page online